User research and testing

 How will your personal information be used?

-Your personal information is only used for research purposes, to facilitate appointment making arrangement and on occasion to train ABS staff in conducting this kind of research.
-Recorded sessions and notes scribed by ABS staff members present in the user testing session will be restricted to relevant ABS staff members and referenced in a de-identified manner in any research reports.
+Your personal information is used by authorised ABS staff for research and testing purposes, to facilitate appointment planning and on occasion to train ABS staff in conducting this kind of research and testing.
+Only authorised ABS staff members will have access to the recorded sessions and notes scribed by ABS staff members present in the user testing session.
+We will also reference your responses in a de-identified manner in any research or testing reports.

-The ABS deletes names and contact details from other information as soon as possible and these are stored securely and separately from each other.
-This means ABS staff members cannot view your name or contact details with your other responses (e.g. age, sex, occupation, level of education or income).
+In accordance with the Privacy Act 1988, the ABS deletes names and contact details from other information as soon as reasonable when we no longer require them.
 Recordings used for training have identifying information such as names removed.
-De-identified information will be stored in the ABS’ secure environment for record keeping purposes and destroyed in accordance with relevant legislative requirements.
+We store de-identified information in the ABS’ secure environment for record keeping purposes and it is destroyed in accordance with relevant legislative requirements.

-Any information collected using third-party platforms (e.g. Microsoft Forms, and video recordings of the user testing sessions using Microsoft Teams) will be copied to a secure ABS environment and deleted from third-party platforms as soon as possible following the test sessions.
+We will transfer any information collected using third-party platforms (e.g., Microsoft Forms, and video recordings of the user testing sessions using Microsoft Teams) to a secure ABS environment.
+We will then delete this information from third-party platforms as soon as possible following the test sessions.

-Who will your personal information be shared with?
+Who will we share your personal information with?
 Does anyone else have access to your personal information?

 The ABS will not share your personal information: